Sh-karan27/Sh-karan27/README.md

 #  About Me:
-Passionate Front-End Developer | Proficient in React.js, JavaScript, HTML/CSS, and Tailwind CSS | Seeking Opportunities to Grow and Contribute
+Motivated Front-End Developer with a keen eye for detail, dedicated to crafting dynamic and intuitive web interfaces.
+Excels in a collaborative environment, driving innovative projects to success.

 ##  Socials: